Guidance for Instructors

 Accessibility

-Students might benefit from using AI as a tutoring aid.
-For example, it could help neurodiverse students who may struggle to initiate work.
+Students can benefit from using AI as a tutoring aid.
+For example, it could help neurodiverse students who may struggle to initiate work, plus allow all students who don’t understand a concept to find further resources quickly.

 Reimagining Learning

-As AI generated text becomes more commonplace, this may shift some of the goals of education.
-What does learning look like in the age of AI?
-What AI skills will be needed in careers?
-What will collaboration between AI and humans look like?
+As AI generated content becomes more commonplace, this may shift some of the goals of education.
+Important leaders in higher education are envisioning how learning and academia will change in the age of AI.

 Rethinking Assignments

 In the age of AI, instructors may change what they define as acceptable evidence of learning.
-The design of assignments might shift to center on personalized learning, collaborative work, self-reflection and the real-world application of content.
+The knowledge and skills students should demonstrate may shift to center on personalized learning, collaborative work, self-reflection and the real-world application of content.

 Open Dialogue

-Initiating a direct conversation about the use of AI is an opportunity to explain the impact of the course on their intellectual development.
-What will they lose intellectually if they use AI to complete their assignments?
+Initiating a direct conversation with students about the use of AI is an opportunity to explain its impact on their education.
+Together, instructors and students can explore the ways in which AI can support their learning positively.
+These conversations should also touch on what they may lose intellectually if they use AI to complete their assignments.
 Students should understand that learning is difficult and challenging, but that is the point of education

 Original Thought

 Instructors can emphasize why original writing (or coding or creativity) matters and what it means to develop your own voice and ideas.
-Understanding how these skills will help them in careers and further study in your discipline can motivate students to avoid unwanted use of AI.
+Understanding how writing and communication skills will help them in careers can motivate students to avoid unwanted use of AI.

 Limitations of AI

-Students should be made aware of the limitations of AI content to help them understand why passing it off as original content is not advisable.
-If students are allowed to use AI, they need to understand how AI text must be reviewed on many levels before incorporating it into their own writing.
+Students should be made aware of the ethical shortcomings of AI content to help them understand why passing it off as original content is not advisable.
+If students are allowed to use AI, they need to understand how AI content must be reviewed and verified before incorporating it into their own writing.

 Recommendations for Course Policies